“Do not be too timid and squeamish about your actions. All life is an experiment. The more experiments you make, the better.”

 I got rid of all my worldly possessions, and packed the few things that remained into a 22L day pack.
 Ultralight travel turned out to be awesome, and forced me to scrutinise every new possession that came into my life (here’s my packing list).

-I’ve hiked 150km across the Himalayas in flip-flops, worked my way through the loneliness and ennui that comes with solo travel, been walloped over the head with my own privilege after receiving five marriage proposals in one day, and learned all sorts of perspective-shifting life lessons.
+I’ve hiked 150km across the Himalayas in flip-flops, worked my way through the loneliness and ennui that comes with solo travel, been walloped over the head with my own privilege, and learned all sorts of perspective-shifting life lessons.

 Naturally, I’ve mastered the art of budget travel.
 The northern Thai city of Chiang Mai is insanely cheap – we’re talking $500 a month for everything – and has become my home-away-from-home.
 There’s a whole community of entrepreneurs and ‘digital nomads’ who earn western dollars, while living in places with a dirt-cheap cost-of-living.
 Having lived the real-life four hour work-week for awhile, I think this is an excellent strategy (as long as you don’t fall into the starving artist trap).